 Did you know it’s a lot easier and profitable to be a jewellery thief now than it was 20 years ago?
 For a start, the value of jewellery that is being kept in UK homes is steadily increasing.
 Not only are high net-worth individuals (HNWIs) increasingly investing their wealth in luxury jewellery (UK sales of luxury watches have increased from £760m in 2010 to just over £2bn in 2019) but the value of these items are also rising.

 The worth of luxury jewellery, for example, has doubled over the last 10 years, according to the Knight Frank Wealth report.
-But unfortunately, while the wealth that HNWIs store at home has risen, the technology to protect these items hasn’t kept pace.
+But unfortunately, while the wealth that HNWIs store at home has risen, the technology to protect these items haven’t kept pace.
 If anything, it’s never been easier for thieves to target luxury items in the home.

 The weighty issue of safes